Tondejphajin/bookbot/README.md

 # bookbot
-Bookbot is my best friend and I hope you will love him too.
+Bookbot is a part of my learning experience on Github.
+Please disregard this project.